How to Socialize on Your Solo Theme Park Trip and Not Feel Lonely (Solo Travel)

 What are the best Disney resorts for Solo Travelers?

 During specials events such as, the Epcot Food and Wine Festival, Disney allows you to learn trade secrets and exotic recipes all-the-while enjoying the Walt Disney World atmosphere.
-This will in turn put you in a social situation with a purpose.

-Everyone attending will have a shared interest.
 You will have something in common with other attendees, making conversation easy as you discuss the topics mentioned in the class.

 This is a good way of learning how to socialize on your solo trip.